rusty-software/SudokuSolver/README.md

 2. Feed the initial numbers into a solver and have it spit out the answers for me so I can use my fine-tipped Sharpie to fill in all the right numbers.

 So, here's my Sudoku Solver.
 I'll keep a log in the commits on how it evolves.

+## Classes

+As it turns out, Sudoku has a set of terms for all of the concepts involved.
+I was looking to find names for the classes dancing around in my head and, after a quick search, found them all listed on Wikipedia.
+I'll be using the terms found here: http://en.wikipedia.org/wiki/Glossary_of_Sudoku#Grid_layout_and_puzzle_terms

+I'm going to start with things like:

+* Grid
+* Row
+* Column
+* Block
+* Cell

+I'm not using "square" for the reasons stated in the article, and I'm not using "box" since I'm doing C# here and "box" might be reserved in the Framework.

+## Starting simple

+I suspect there are some pretty standard algorithmic implementations for Sudoku.
+However, I'd like to evolve the solution using tests and the approach I use to solve them by hand.
+As a result, I'll be writing tests first (primarily), and starting with puzzles that I can easily solve at a glance.